0xchat-app/0xchat-core/doc/privateGroup.md

 ### **3. Group Message (Kind 42)**

-Group messages are the same as channel messages, with the only difference being the addition of the 'type' tag to declare the system message type, such as join, leave, request, etc.
+Group messages are the same as channel messages, with the only difference being the addition of the **optional** 'type' tag to declare the system message type, such as join, leave, request, etc.

 ```json
 {